 Summary of selection criteria:

-Well formulated interest and ambition.
+- Well formulated and demonstrated interest and ambition.

-Experience with previous education given by EIT-Health programmes (e.g. innovation days, summer schools), or other relevant experience to entrepreneurship and innovation (no exclusion criteria, but will be given preference).
+- Experience with previous education given by EIT-Health programmes (e.g. Innovation days, Summer schools), or other relevant experience to entrepreneurship and innovation (no exclusion criteria, but will be given preference).

 The Co-up Lab project

 Based at Karolinska Institutet, we also aim to explore innovation spaces - what can happen and should happen in an innovation space and what do we need to offer in such a space?